 St. Ann’s Today

 On June 27, 2012, Fr.
-John Murray, began his pastorate as the sixth pastor of St. Ann’s Parish.
-We look forward to his ministry and assure him of our prayers.
+John Murray, began his pastorate as the sixth pastor of St. Ann Parish.
+On August 18, 2021, Fr.
+Murray was transferred to St. Mary’s Parish on Nantucket Island.